mightywomble/terraform_build_repomirror/README.md

 4) Set non-secret values in terraform.tfvars
 - Open terraform.tfvars and set values like project_id, data_center_id, image_id, vcpus, memory_gib, boot_disk_size, ssh_key_source.
+- Change
+-- project_id to match the project name you want to deploy into cudo compute -- data_center_id to match the DC (bournmouth should be ok no GPU needed) -- ssh_key_source to project to use all the ssh keys in the cudo project (leave as user while testing)

 - Example:
 ```hcl path=null start=null
 project_id       = "cudos-public-testnet"